Joseph Weisbecker: Small systems

 During this same time (1975), Weisbecker developed an educational "development board" or "trainer" style single board computer, the RCA Microtutor, to teach basic computer concepts and programming.
 He also designed the production form of the home video game system, which became the RCA Studio II.

-In 1976 Popular Electronics published Weisbecker' design for the COSMAC ELF, a close relative to the Microtutor designed to be built at home by a hobbyist with no special computer resources.
+In 1976 Popular Electronics published Weisbecker' design for the COSMAC Elf, a close relative to the Microtutor designed to be built at home by a hobbyist with no special computer resources.
 In 1977 further articles added 1861-based video to the Elf, similar to the Studio II, as well as additional memory and rudimentary operating systems.

 In 1976, RCA released the COSMAC VIP, Which expanded on the features of the ELF, and is for the system which Weisbecker had created the CHIP-8 interpreted programming language.
 CHIP-8 is a very small high level language designed for easy keyboard and video interaction.

 CHIP-8 is still used by some communities, such as on graphing calculators like TI-83 series. and has had interpreters created for many modern and older systems.
 He later developed color graphic chips for use in a more advanced video game with expansion capabilities, as well as a line of color graphic terminals.
 Products using these included the Studio III.

 Writings

 Along with the hardware and software development of the systems he designed, Weisbecker wrote detailed manuals, use guides, and tutorials for each.
 He had a commitment to fun and inexpensive computer systems.
 Titles such as "Fun and Games with COSMAC" (IEEE Electro #77, April 1977) and "An Easy Programming System" (Byte, December 1978) demonstrate this, as do the contents of his many papers, manuals, and articles.

 Legacy

-The COSMAC ELF continues to be a popular educational microcomputer construction project to the present time, and several newer designs have been based on it.
+The COSMAC Elf continues to be a popular educational microcomputer construction project to the present time, and several newer designs have been based on it.

-The design principles of the 1802 - large, general purpose register file and a limited set of instructions that execute in few cycles - presaged the RISC design philosophy.
-The 1802 has been called "the grandfather of RISC."
+The design principles of the 1802—large, general purpose register file and a limited set of instructions that execute in few cycles—presaged the RISC design philosophy.
+The 1802 has been called "the grandfather of RISC".

-The 1802's load mode is unique, and along with RCA's radiation-hardened Silicon on sapphire process was instrumental in the selection of the 1802 processor for several space probes and space-based instruments.
+The 1802's load mode is unique, and along with RCA's radiation-hardened silicon on sapphire process was instrumental in the selection of the 1802 processor for several space probes and space-based instruments.
 Some of these processors are still working in their third decade in space.
 The 1802 is unique among first generation processors in that it is still in production today.
 Its closest rival in this respect is the 8080A, the successor to the 8080 and 8008 designs from Intel.

-Along with Chuck Peddle, Weisbecker's IC designs exemplify the concept of doing a lot with very little.
-His designs are still studied by IC designers today for their unique approaches to solving design problems with elegance and simplicity.
-They are also studied with respect to design longevity, as systems based on the 1802 have been run and supported in production for over 30 years in a range of applications.